-Carol Simon returns this year for her 27th season at the helm of the Brandeis University Judges women’s basketball team.
+Carol Simon returns this year for her 30th season at the helm of the Brandeis University Judges women’s basketball team, fresh off guiding the team to its third ECAC Division III New England title in 2014-15.
 Her success with the women’s basketball program has garnered her the designation as one of the most respected Division III coaches in New England.
 She has earned University Athletic Association Coaching Staff of the Year honors in 1991-92 and 2004-05 and in 2010 was inducted into the New England Basketball Hall of Fame.

-In her 26-year tenure, Simon has recorded 368 wins, including a 171-88 record over the past nine campaigns, a .660 winning percentage.
-She notched her 350th career victory in the first game of the 2011-12 season against WPI.
+In her 29-year tenure, Simon has recorded 410 wins, including a 213-126 record over the past 13 campaigns, a .628 winning percentage.
+She notched her 400th career victory last season on Nov.
+15 as part of their annual Tip-Off Tournament.
 As the winningest coach in Brandeis history, she has coached nine 1,000-point scorers, four All-Americans and two UAA Players of the Year.
 Among her recent graduates are Caitlin Malcolm '07, who became the first Brandeis women's basketball graduate to sign a professional contract when she joined Killester in the Irish League in September 2007; Jaime Capra '08, the 2008 UAA Co-Player of the Year; and most recently, Jessica Chapin '10, the first player named a WBCA first-team All-American in program history.

 Simon has repeatedly proven her successes as a talented recruiter, program-builder, game strategist and inspirational leader.
 Named the New Eight coach of the year in both the 1991-92 and 1992-93 seasons, as well as part of the UAA Coaching Staff of the Year in 1991-92 and 2004-05.
 Her dedication to the program is seen through her intense personal, competitive drive to make the Brandeis Women’s Basketball team one of the most dominant in the country.